-In order to address this limitation of the SD-IMMPF, the Gaussian particle filtering (GPF) [21] based approach is applied for mode-matched filtering.
+In order to address this limitation of the SD-IMMPF, the Gaussian particle filtering (GPF) [18] based approach is applied for mode-matched filtering.
 Conditioned on a particular mode, a new importance function which is a Gaussian approximation of the mode-based posterior distribution is constructed, by exploiting information in both the state and measurement models.
-In this way, particles which have higher likelihood values can be sampled from the constructed importance function to better approximate the related posterior distribution of (36), leading to more accurate state estimation.
-Besides, compared with other variants of particle filtering which also exploits state and measurement models for sampling particles (such as unscented particle filtering (UPF) [25]), the GPF based implementation is time efficient.
-The reason is that rather than constructing important functions for every particle (as in UPF, for every particle an important function needs to be constructed by the unscented Kalman filtering for sampling), only one important function needs to be constructed for every mode for particles generation.
+In this way, particles which have higher likelihood values can be sampled from the constructed importance function to better approximate the related posterior distribution of (30), leading to more accurate state estimation.

-Firstly, the mean and covariance for a Gaussian distribution to approximate $p(\mathbf{x}{t-1}|m_t = s, \mathbf{Z}{t-1})$ can be obtained as:
+Firstly, the mean and covariance for a Gaussian distribution to approximate $p(\mathbf{x}{t-1}|m_t=s, \mathbf{Z}{t-1})$ can be obtained as: